silverstripe-australia/versionator/README.md

 **Options**

---ssau
 * **--check-git** Whether to check git repositories for differences between master and the latest tagged version of modules
 * **--modules=comma,separated,list** - A list of modules in the project to also include the composer.json settings for deeper inspection
 * **--readme[=/output/path/for/files]** - Output a list of readmes for modules.
   If output path not specified, output is to versionator/workspace/readme
-* **--ssau** - Whether the core SSAU supported packagist modules should be included
 * **--version-fix** - Whether to output a 'recommended' composer .json that will provide _fixed_ versions to be bound to